NIT-Administrative-Systems/AS-CloudDocs/iac/as-tf-modules.md

 The AS Cloud Services team is working to import these into terraform.
 If you find you need an attribute that isn't available, please let the AS Cloud Services team know!
 :::

-Declaring a VPC resource in an application's terraform module would be wrong: the VPC already exists, and declaring one would try to create a second VPC.
+**Declaring a VPC resource in an application's terraform module would be wrong**: the VPC already exists, and declaring one would try to create a second VPC.
 Instead, an application would want to declare a remote resource and access information about about the already-created VPC.